iBasso DC-01

 To learn more about iBasso product reviews on Headfonics you can click here.

 Xmas 2018 I did something I thought I would never do and that was ‘upgrade’ to a phone with no headphone jack.
 A Huawei P20 to be precise.
 It wasn’t a whimsical decision.
-Earlier in the day, I invested in a DJI Osmo Pocket in the complete confidence my audibly superior LG G7 would be compatible.
+Earlier in the day, I invested in a DJI Osmo Pocket in complete confidence my audibly superior LG G7 would be compatible.
 It was not and cue the panic.

 Luckily, across the road, there is a used phone market and with the researched list of phones in my hand, a used P20 seemed the best choice.
-True enough, the Osmo Pocket works a dream but gone is the jack and in came horrible sounding audio from the stock USB dongle supplied with the P20.
+True enough, the Osmo Pocket works a dream but gone is the jack, and in came horrible-sounding audio from the stock USB dongle supplied with the P20.

 Tech Inside

 I have 2 other USB-DAC sticks, but this is the first all-inclusive dongle I have used to date.
-By that, I mean its ‘plug and play’ without requiring adaptors or additional OTG cables to work on your phone.
+By that, I mean it’s ‘plug and play’ without requiring adaptors or additional OTG cables to work on your phone.

-The DC01 comes with its own USB-C socket, built-in cable and a main DAC/amp housing as a single entity.
-Some would call it a “pigtail” solution.
 The only additional adaptor, a short USB-C to USB-A converter is for use with your PC or Mac.
 Once connected, the DC01 uses a standard UAC 2.0 sound card chipset for plug-and-play on Mac and Win10 computers

-It does not contain its own battery and instead, it draws its power from your phone or computer so battery life is ultimately dependent on your usage combined with your own phone’s battery consumption.
+It does not contain its own battery instead, it draws its power from your phone or computer so battery life is ultimately dependent on your usage combined with your own phone’s battery consumption.

 DAC